 |Home » TECHNOLOGY » Small Wind Turbines|

-Small wind turbines (SWT) are used in two main areas:
+Small wind turbines (SWTs) are used in two main areas:

-- ‘Autonomous’ electrical systems (also called ‘stand-alone’, ‘grid-isolated’ or ‘off-grid’), i.e. those that are not connected to any larger electrical system and are therefore solely responsible for the control of voltage and frequency
+- ‘Autonomous’ electrical systems (also called ‘stand-alone’, ‘grid-isolated’ or ‘off-grid’), in other words those that are not connected to any larger electrical system and are therefore solely responsible for the control of voltage and frequency; and

-- ‘Distributed generation’, i.e. systems with small generators connected to a larger public distribution network, where there is a network operator responsible for overall control.
-This is also often called ‘grid-connected’ or ‘on-grid’ generation.
+- ‘Distributed generation’, in other words systems with small generators connected to a larger public distribution network, where there is a network operator responsible for overall control (this is also often called ‘grid-connected’ or ‘on-grid’ generation).

-Despite the attention given to multi-megawatt wind farms, the markets for autonomous electrical systems and distributed generation using small wind turbines can be attractive if prices of conventional electricity and fossil fuels are sufficiently high; or, for example, in many developing countries where hundreds of millions of people live without access to electricity.
+Despite the attention given to multi-megawatt wind farms, the markets for autonomous electrical systems and distributed generation using small wind turbines can be attractive if prices of conventional electricity and fossil fuels are sufficiently high or, as in many developing countries, where hundreds of millions of people live without access to electricity.

 However, in spite of the maturity reached on the development of the large- and medium-sized wind technology for wind farms, the state of the art for small wind turbines is far from technological maturity and economical competitiveness.
-Average costs for current stand-alone wind turbines vary from EUR 2,500 to 6,000 per installed kW; in distributed generation, a small wind turbine can vary from EUR 2,700 to 8,000 per installed kW.
-This is mainly due to the power converter required for grid connection.
-However both these figures contrast with the specific costs of large wind turbines, which are in the region of EUR 1,500/kW.
+Average costs for current stand-alone wind turbines vary from EUR 2,500 to 6,000 per installed kW, while in distributed generation, a small wind turbine can vary from EUR 2,700 to 8,000 per installed kW, the additional cost mainly due to the power converter required for grid connection.
+Both these figures contrast with the specific costs of large wind turbines, which are in the region of EUR 1,500/kW.

 The technology of small wind turbines is clearly different from that used in large wind turbines.
-These differences affect all of the subsystems: mainly the control and electrical systems, but also the design of the rotor of the wind turbine.
-Most of the SWT existing in the market are machines that have developed in an almost ‘hand crafted’ way, with lower maturity compared to that achieved by large wind turbines.
+These differences affect all of the subsystems: mainly the control and electrical systems, but also the design of the rotor.
+Most of the SWTs existing on the market are machines that have developed in an almost ‘hand crafted’ way, with lower maturity compared to that achieved by large wind turbines.

-SWT have great potential but some challenges have to be addressed to produce reliable small wind turbines.
-IEC standards exist for SWT (IEC61400-2 for design requirements for SWT) and there are applicable standards from large wind, such as power performance or noise emissions measurements.
-However, something more has to be done in order to develop more appropriate standards for SWT and simpler ways to display the results obtained to end users.
+SWTs have great potential but some challenges have to be addressed to produce reliable machines.
+IEC standards do exist for SWTs (IEC61400-2 for design requirements for SWT) and there are applicable standards from large wind, such as power performance or noise emissions measurements; however, something more has to be done in order to develop more appropriate standards and simpler ways to display the results obtained to end users.

-In spite of these barriers, the market in developed countries is promising for grid-connected and off-grid applications due to promotion policies (such as capital cost buy-down, feed-in tariffs, and net metering); even more so for developing countries because of the continuing decrease in specific costs and the increasing need for energy.
+In spite of these barriers, the market in developed countries is promising for grid-connected and off-grid applications due to promotion policies (such as capital cost buy-down, feed-in tariffs and net metering), and even more so for developing countries because of the continuing decrease in specific costs and the increasing need for energy.

-Table 6.1 gives a useful categorisation of commercial small wind turbine ranges by power rated, from a few watts to 100 kW.
+Table 6.1 gives a useful categorisation of commercial SWT ranges by power rated, from a few watts to 100 kW.

 Rated power (kW) Rotor swept area (m2) Sub-category Prated < 1 kW A < 4.9 m2 Pico wind 1 kW < Prated< 7 kW A < 40 m2 Micro wind 7 kW < Prated< 50 kW A < 200 m2 Mini wind 50 kW < Prated< 100 kW A < 300 m2 (No clear definition adopted yet)